paola-md/flipped-classroom/README.md

 ```
 {lq-week|eq-week}-{feature_set}-{course_id}
 ```

+- lq-week - less or equals to
+- eq-week - equal week

 For each feature set, in the above folder, the following files are stored:
 - ```feature_labels.csv``` [format: user_index, label-grade, label-pass-fail, label-dropout, label-stopout]